Ogechi247/Mobile-App-Clone/README.md

 * Message Bubbles: Messages are displayed in alternating left-right alignment, similar to WhatsApp's chat design.

 ## File Overview
-  ### MainActivity.kt
-    * Purpose: Manages the UI for displaying the chat screen.
-    * Details: It shows the list of messages using LazyColumn and allows users to type messages in a TextField.
-The UI supports sending text messages and uses SampleData to store chat entries.
-It currently only supports sending text messages, with functionality for attaching files and images pending.
+ * MainActivity.kt: Handles the user interface for the chat screen.
+It displays the list of chat messages and allows the user to input and send text messages.
+Media attachments and additional features will be added in the future.